 The proposed bill aims to amend the existing laws regarding alcoholic beverages in Arkansas by establishing a new "winery private club permit."
 This permit would allow holders to operate a winery private club, which includes the ability to manufacture, produce, or bottle up to 10,000 cases of wine annually, store wine, and sell both on-premises and off-premises.
 Additionally, the permit would enable the club to serve complimentary wine samples, sell to wholesale dealers, and conduct wine-tasting events for educational or promotional purposes.

-The bill specifies that the Director of the Alcoholic Beverage Control Division can issue this permit even if the winery private club is located in a dry area, provided the applicant follows the necessary permit procedures.
-Notably, the bill states that holders of the winery private club permit are not required to serve food on the premises, which is a significant change in the requirements for such establishments.
+The bill specifies that the Director of the Alcoholic Beverage Control Division can issue this permit even in dry areas, provided the applicant follows the necessary permit procedures.
+Notably, the winery private club permit holder is not required to serve food on the premises, which is a significant change from typical requirements for alcohol-serving establishments.
+This legislation aims to enhance the wine industry in Arkansas by providing more flexible operational guidelines for winery private clubs.